rosemondepower/heartworm_genome/02_code/workbook_extra_data.md

 ### Rose Power USYD 2023

-In this workbook, I will obtain the additional public data from Javier's paper and analyse this data to get the GVCF files.
-Then I will do joint variant calling using my original 31 samples and this extra data.
+In this workbook, I will use the new batch of data I got and I will obtain the additional public data from Javier's paper.
+I will analyse this data to get the GVCF files.
+Then I will do joint variant calling using this data as well as my original 31 samples.

 ## Get public data mentioned in Javier's paper